Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 **Note:** I couldn't find a way to eliminate this unaligned store, unfortunately.
 From what I measured with perf, this is now one of the big bottlenecks of this loop.

-* Increment `i` (similar to the naive version) (length of `packed_result`) by the number of document ids and groups that were in the intersection and have their values intersection computed (this will generate a popcount).
+* Increment `i` (similar to the naive version) (length of `packed_result`) by the number of document IDs and groups that were in the intersection and have their values intersection computed (this will generate a popcount).

 **Note:** That's why I said that allowing the values intersection to be 0 makes our life easier.
 If not, we would need to check which values in the `intersection` vector are greater than 0 and do one more Compress operation, not good...
 Checking this during the merge phase is faster and cleaner, in my opinion.